Associate

 Overview

-Colleen Smith is a skilled trial and appellate litigator specializing in complex commercial disputes, high-stakes appeals, and cutting-edge civil rights litigation.
+Colleen R. Smith is a skilled trial and appellate litigator specializing in complex commercial disputes, high-stakes appeals, and cutting-edge civil rights litigation.

 Colleen is widely recognized as one of the leading young attorneys in the nation (Young Lawyer of the Year (finalist), The American Lawyer (2023); Top 40 Young Lawyers, ABA (2023); Lawyers on the Fast Track (winner), The Recorder (2023); Ones to Watch, Best Lawyers (2022 – present)).
 Colleen’s breadth of experience sets her apart from her peers.
 She has experience representing clients on both sides of the “v” across multiple industries, from financial services, to life sciences, to media and communications.
 Colleen is also deeply dedicated to helping all of her clients reach successful outcomes, in whatever form that takes.
 She has helped her clients achieve those successes at all stages of litigation, from pre-suit settlements, through Supreme Court appeals.